NFL cuts isolation time for players who test positive

 The changes could allow Colts quarterback Carson Wentz to return for Sunday’s key game against Las Vegas after Indianapolis placed him on the reserve/COVID-19 list.

-It was not immediately clear whether Wentz tested positive for the virus or was deemed a close contact to someone else who had tested positive.
+It was not immediately clear whether Wentz, who is unvaccinated, tested positive for the virus or was deemed a close contact to someone else who had tested positive.
 However, if Wentz has no symptoms, he could be cleared to play.

 In a memo sent to teams and obtained by The Associated Press, players and essential football personnel can return under the following conditions: